Avinash-120ad0007/Alzheimers_Detection_MRI_images/README.md

 https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images

 CNN MODEL:
-Customized Model which is a combination pretrained Model(V3) and some added layers at the end
+Customized Model which is a combination pretrained Model( Inception V3) and some added layers at the end

 ACCURACY :
 The Accuracy of the above Model is almost upto 82%